mohramadan911/Share-Pods-logging/README.md

     kubectl apply -f deployment.yml

-(**Note** we can face an issue with pods status as it may show pending , after drilling down found out that I need to remove the taint from master node so we can follow a work around by running this command):
+(**Note** there was an issue with pods status as it may show pending , after drilling down found out that I need to remove the taint from master node so it was fixed by running below command):

     kubectl taint nodes ubuntu node-role.kubernetes.io/master-

-Now please run :
+Now please run to verify status:

-    kubectl get pods --------- it should shows 2 nginx pods and 2 share pods with Running status
+    kubectl get pods

-We can can list the all pod labels using this command.
+We can can list the all pod labels by running

     kubectl get pods --show-labels